temporalio/cli/docs/batch/terminate.md

 ---

-When used, the Batch job with the provided Batch Id is terminated.
+The `temporal batch terminate` command terminates a Batch job with the provided Job ID.

+Use the command options listed below to change the behavior of this command.
+Make sure to write the command as follows:
+`temporal batch terminate [command options] [arguments]`

+## OPTIONS

 **--address**
 The host and port (formatted as host:port) for the Temporal Frontend Service.